THIS IS

 Wild animals cannot distinguish between safe, natural vines and dangerous power cables, only sensing the danger when it’s too late.

-Despite laws designed to protect the environment, biodiversity, habitats, and wildlife, these regulations are often ineffective or poorly enforced.
+Despite laws designed to protect the environment, biodiversity, habitats, and wildlife, these regulations are often ineffective.

 Additionally, there is a specific decree to address wildlife electrocution: